VoliJS/Type-R/docs/chapters/io.md

 ## IOEndpoint Interface

-An IO endpoint is an "plug-in" abstraction representing the persistent collection of JSON objects, which is required to enable records and collections I/O API.
+An IO endpoint is an "plug-in" abstraction representing the persistent collection of JSON objects, which is required to enable models and collections I/O API.
 There are several pre-defined endpoints included in Type-R package which can be used for HTTP REST I/O, mock testing, working with localStorage, and IO composition.

 You will need to define custom endpoint if you would like to implement or customize serialization transport for Type-R objects.
 Use built-in endpoints as an example and the starting boilerplate.

 All IOEndpoint methods might return standard Promises or abortable promises (created with `createIOPromise()`).
 An IOEndpoint instance is shared by all of the class instances it's attached to and therefore it's normally *must be stateless*.

-### endpoint.read( id, options, record )
+### endpoint.read( id, options, model )

 Reads an object with a given id.
-Used by `record.fetch()` method.
+Used by `model.fetch()` method.
 Must return JSON wrapped in abortable promise.

-### endpoint.update( id, json, options, record )
+### endpoint.update( id, json, options, model )

 Updates or creates an object with a given id.
-Used by `record.save()` method when record *already has* an id.
+Used by `model.save()` method when model *already has* an id.
 Must return abortable promise.

-### endpoint.create( json, options, record )
+### endpoint.create( json, options, model )

 Creates an object.
-Used by `record.save()` method when record *does not* have an id.
+Used by `model.save()` method when model *does not* have an id.
 Must return abortable promise.

-### endpoint.destroy( id, options, record )
+### endpoint.destroy( id, options, model )

 Destroys the object with the given id.
-Used by `record.destroy()` method.
+Used by `model.destroy()` method.
 Must return abortable promise.

 ### endpoint.list( options, collection )